 - Logic and Mathematics: A solid foundation in logic and mathematics is crucial for both fields.

-- System Design: Both disciplines involve understanding how components interact to create functional systems.
+- System Design: Both disciplines involve understanding of software design and how components interact to create functional systems.

 Differences Between Computer Science and Computer Engineering: Diverging Paths in the Digital World

 As similar as the fields of computer engineering and computer science may seem at first glance, the differences between these disciplines are significant.
-Some of the most important distinctions between computer science and computer engineering include:
+Key distinctions between computer science and computer engineering include:

 - Focus: CE focuses on the physical hardware and its integration with software, while CS focuses on the software itself and the theoretical aspects of computation.